curl/everything-curl/usingcurl-uploads.md

 #### multipart formpost

 Multipart formposts are also used in HTML forms on web sites; typically when there's a file upload involved.
-This type of upload is also a HTTP POST but it sends the data formatted according to some special rules, which is what the "multipart" name means.
+This type of upload is also an HTTP POST but it sends the data formatted according to some special rules, which is what the "multipart" name means.